Whether it’s a Human or a pet. That’s how I teach Clients to eat as well – our historical diet.

 Cats are “obligate carnivores”.
 They evolved to eat meat, organs and bones from lizards, birds, mice and rabbits.
 Why feed them corn, “poultry by-products”, colors, additives and chemicals?
 You’re working to give up grains, sugars and processed foods, right?
 Cats don’t need these either.

-The whole point of the Paleo Diet, whether for people or animals, is to eat what you evolved to eat, not what you’ve eaten just the last 5000 years.
+The whole point of the Paleo/Ancestral Diet, whether for people or animals, is to eat what we ate long ago, not what we’ve eaten since we began agriculture.

 The Leading Causes of Cat Death